This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Discharge or Crusty Material

-Besides bulging or sunken eyes, eye discharge or crusty material around your snake’s eyes is another common sign of trouble.
+While bulging or sunken eyes signal problems, eye discharge or crusty material is equally concerning.

 Incomplete Shedding and Retained Eye Caps